-Uses: Frequently used in low-level windows where intruders might be a problem, or in wet climates where you want to open windows even when it is raining.
-Small awning windows are often used in basement or below-grade applications.
+They are frequently used in low-level windows where intruders might be a problem, or in wet climates where you want to open windows even when it is raining.
+Small awning windows are often used in the basement or in below-grade applications.

-- The windows can be left open during rain, since the glass serves as an "awning" that prevents water from getting in.
+- The windows can be left open during light rain since the glass serves as an awning that prevents water from entering.

 Continue to 5 of 9 below.

-- Awing windows do not scoop in outside fresh air as effectively as casement windows.
+- Awning windows do not scoop in outside fresh air as effectively as casement windows.

 - Like casements, the mechanical cranks on awning windows are subject to wear and have a high failure rate.